warrenspe/tokex/README.md

 True
 ```

-## Notes
+## Input String Tokenization
-- By default, input strings will be tokenized based on the following rules, in the following order of precedence:
+- By default, input strings will be tokenized using the default tokenizer, which tokenizes tokens using the following order of precedence:

   All occurrances of `"[^"]*"` or `'[^']*'` are broken up into their own tokens
   All alphanumeric strings are broken into their own token (strings of consecutive a-z, A-Z, 0-9, _)
   All other non-white space characters are broken up into their own 1-character tokens.

-  The tokenizing behavior can be modified by updating the attribute `tokenizerRegexes` of a compiled grammar.
-This attribute refers to a list of strings that are joined using "|" and passed to the `re.findall` function to tokenize the query.
-As an example:
-  - Allow '#' characters to be joined in tokens with other alphanumeric characters to, say, create tokens like: "Phone#" (instead of "Phone", "#")
-    - `parser.tokenizerRegexes[2] = "[\w#]+`

-  This 'feature' will be getting reworked in a future version.
+  The tokenizing behavior can be modified by creating a new subclass of `tokenizers.Tokenizer.TokexTokenizer`, or by using one of the pre-built tokenizers in `/tokenizers/`.
+There are only two requirements for implementing your own tokenizing class:

+1. It must be a subclass of `tokenizers.Tokenizer.TokexTokenizer`
+2. It must define a `tokenize` method, accepting just the string to tokenize and returning a list of parsed tokens.

+Alternatively, the base class can be extended simply by creating a subclass and overriding a class list named `tokenizerRegexes`.
+This list should contain regular expressions to match tokens, in order of precedence (ie a regular expression in index 0 has precedence over one in index 1).
+This eliminates the need to define a `tokenize` method.

+## Notes
 - To debug why a grammar matches/doesn't match a particular input string, set `Tokex.DEBUG = True` before calling match on the input string.
 Detailed debugging information will be written to STDERR.

 ## Defining a Grammar.